bernibra/jupyter-lab-meeting/README.md

 # jupyter-lab-meeting

-This is a short tutorial on how to use and create a jupyter notebooks for the ETHZ Plant Ecology group.
-The making of this tutorial was inspired by the notebooks developed for the module for the Quantitive Approaches to Plant Ecology and Community Ecology during the COVID-19 outbreak.
+This is a short tutorial on how to use and create jupyter notebooks for the ETHZ Plant Ecology group.
+The making of this tutorial was motivated by the notebooks developed for the module for the Quantitive Approaches to Plant Ecology and Community Ecology during the COVID-19 outbreak.
 For example, in [this notebook](https://mybinder.org/v2/gh/bernibra/Quantitative-Approaches-practical/master?filepath=index.ipynb), we reproduced the results of [Watts and Strogatz (1998)](https://www.nature.com/articles/30918) on the small-world features presented by several real networked systems.

 A jupyter notebook is a web-based interactive computational environment for creating documents that combine text and code that can be run.
 In order to develop a jupyter notebook for a lecture, we will need basic knowledge of [Git+Github](https://guides.github.com/activities/hello-world/) and [basic shell commands](https://www-xray.ast.cam.ac.uk/~jss/lecture/computing/notes/out/commands_basic/).
+If you are from ETH, you likely have an expensive MacBook pro; therefore, make sure you also have Xcode installed (from App Store).

 ## Install Jupyter and explore how to make a notebook

-If you are from ETH, you likely have an expensive MacBook pro; therefore, make sure you have Xcode installed (from App Store).
+While *Jupyter* can be run in many programming languages (including *R*), *Python* is a requirement and you will need to have it in your computer to be able to develop notebooks.
+If you have *Python* in your computer already, congratulations, *Python* is one of the [most used](http://pypl.github.io/PYPL.html) programming languages in the world and might get you a job if the 'science thing' doesn't work out.
+Otherwise, you can use [Anaconda](https://www.anaconda.com/distribution/) to install *Python* and *Jupyter*.
+If you've got Anaconda already, open a [Terminal](https://raw.githubusercontent.com/bernibra/jupyter-lab-meeting/master/gifs/terminal.gif) and run the following:
+> conda install -c conda-forge jupyterlab

-Installying *jupyter* to your computer is not difficult, you just need to run basic commands in the terminal of your laptop. *Datacamp* has a [nice tutorial](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook) on some of the basics regarding Jupyter notebooks.
-But, in short, you need to run the following commands in the [Terminal](https://raw.githubusercontent.com/bernibra/jupyter-lab-meeting/master/gifs/terminal.gif):
+Once you have *Python* and *Jupyter* in your computer, you just need to run an additional commands in the terminal to be able to run R code in your notebooks:
+> conda install -c r r-essentials

-If you are not keen on using the command line, you could consider installing the [graphical installer](https://docs.anaconda.com/anaconda/install/mac-os/) of Anaconda, and [get jupyter](https://docs.anaconda.com/anaconda/navigator/tutorials/r-lang/) via their user friendly interface
+*Datacamp* has a [nice tutorial](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook) on some of the basics regarding Jupyter notebooks.
+Also, if you are not keen on using the command line, you could consider installing the [graphical installer](https://docs.anaconda.com/anaconda/install/mac-os/) of Anaconda, and [get jupyter](https://docs.anaconda.com/anaconda/navigator/tutorials/r-lang/) via their user friendly interface

 ## Create a Github repository for your lecture